SolarLune/tetra3d/readme.md

 - [ ] -- It might be possible to not have to write depth manually (5/22/23, SolarLune: Not sure what past me meant by this)
 - [ ] -- Minimize texture-swapping - should be possible to do now that Kage shaders can handle images of multiple sizes.
-- [X] -- Make NodeFilters work lazily, rather than gathering all nodes in the filter at once
+- [X] -- Make NodeFilters work lazily, rather than gathering all nodes in the filter at once -- [x] -- Optimize NodeFilters to avoid creating slices unnecessarily by avoiding using Node.Children() and instead use callbacks
+-- [ ] -- Allow NodeFilters to append filtered nodes to a shared slice to have sorting available while still not allocating new memory unless the internal slice grows
 - [X] -- Reusing vertex indices for adjacent triangles
 - [ ] -- Multithreading (particularly for vertex transformations)
 - [X] -- Armature animation improvements?